-Traps were handled over for four hunting associations that were contracted for trapping (Annex C7/3 MTR1).
+Traps were handed over for four hunting associations that were contracted for trapping (Refer to Annex C7/3 MTR1).
 The appropriate use and setting of the traps was introduced for the hunters.
-Hunters will submit a report with the results of trapping by the end of every year.
+Hunters submitted a report with the results of trapping by the end of every year.

 In 2016 EPASM contracted 5 hunting association for trapping of Szatmár (2), Bihar (2) and Arad (1) counties.

-Annual report of trapping for 2016 is attached of Szatmár, Bihar and Arad county.
-(Annex C7/6)
+Annual report of trapping in 2016 was attached of Szatmár, Bihar and Arad county (Refer to Annex C7/6 of MTR2).